codeyoma/codeyoma/README.md

 # Hello Again!
 <br>

-- YongMan "Yòmá" Kim
+- YongMan “Yòmá” Kim
 - Specialized in Philosophy(Mind, Analytical)
-- Interested in AGI, Big-Data, Game, Optimization, ...
+- Interested in AGI, Big-Data, Game, Optimization, …
-- Colemak user on a 34-key Sweep split keyboard
+- Colemak user on a minimalist 34-key Sweep split keyboard
+- A lifelong learner and Zettelkasten enthusiast, working in harmony with Obsidian

 <!-- - Currently working at
 -->